karolinaCodes/Shopping-App/README.md

 # Shopping-App
-A SPA created to learn React Router library.
+An SPA created to learn React Router library.